 In the midst of rising copper prices and predictions of an upcoming deficit in the market, Chile is still considered a primary target for exploration, and the country expects $65 million in mining-related investment over the course of the next decade, with 90 percent of that dedicated to copper projects.
 Several new projects will be exploration initiatives conducted by junior companies like Chilean Metals (TSXV:CMX,OTCQB:CMETF,SSE:CMX,MILA:CMX,FWB:IVV1,BER:IVV1).

 “We believe that for copper, Chile is the number-one spot on the planet to explore and develop a copper mine,” says Chilean Metals Chairman Terry Lynch.
 “The country has a historical track record of being the best spot to explore copper in the world.”

 Chile is the most favorable jurisdiction in South America.
-It has a long history of strong mining laws and is very mining friendly, especially for foreign companies.
-It definitely is the best area to explore for IOCG copper-gold deposits, says Patrick J. Cruickshank, MBA, who is president and CEO of Chilean Metals.
+It has a long history of strong mining laws and is mining friendly, especially to foreign companies.
+It is the best area to explore for IOCG copper-gold deposits, says Patrick J. Cruickshank, MBA, who is president and CEO of Chilean Metals.
 You just have to look at the Atacama Desert IOCG Belt.